 Julie is deeply interested in how people cope with distress using their own spiritual beliefs, including their use of prayer and meditation.
 She has traveled to China, Tibet, Nepal, Thailand and Israel; deepening her knowledge of Eastern and Western cultural expressions of spirituality.
-Although most forms of meditation and contemplative prayer evolved out of religious traditions, Julie is interested in how these self processes are incorporated into secular, modern society and specifically, mental health.
+Although most forms of meditation and contemplative prayer evolved out of religious traditions, Julie is interested in how these self-processes are non-religiously incorporated into secular, modern society and specifically, mental health.
 Julie has taught non-religious forms of meditation to a variety of lay practitioners including, homeless youth, artists, persons living with chronic illness and mental health professionals.

-In addition to her training in meditation, she has worked in the mental health profession for nineteen years and has extensive therapeutic experience with adults, children, couples and families.
+In addition to her training in meditation, she has worked in the mental health profession for twenty years and has extensive therapeutic experience with adults, children, couples and families.
 Julie worked for 3 years providing thousands of hours of Applied Behavior Analysis and Greenspan Floortime Therapy to children and adolescents with developmental and emotional disorders.
 She trained other behavioral therapists and provided supportive therapy to parents coping with their children's illness.

 Julie received her Bachelor's degree from University of California at Los Angeles and her Master's Degree from Pepperdine University.
 She stays active in learning and up-to-date in her knowledge of evidenced-based psychotherapy, in addition to studying unique non-psychological theories about human experience.
 She has attended seminars and trainings taught by Drs.
 Albert Bandura, Kathlyn Hendricks, Otto Kernberg, Marsha Linehan, Thich Nhat Hahn, Judith Orloff, Martin Seligman, Bessel Van der Kolk, David Wallin, Frank Yeomans, among others.
 Also, Julie has education in the area of animal assisted emotional support from Nurtured by Nature & Stand In Balance Equine Assisted Growth.
 Julie is a member of Psi Chi: The International Honor Society in Psychology and is a clinical fellow member of The American Association of Marriage and Family Therapists.